prath/Athria/README.md

 This project is a React Starter Project to be used for my personal work.
 It also a playground to me to learn about React.

 I use this starter as a barebone for a new static react app project that uses CRA.

+## Directories & Files Structure
 The directories and files are following this structure:
 ```
 [project]
     root project files (readme, package.json,etc)